bloomreach/brxm/crisp/README.md

 - Resource Space Routing Configuration (based on Spring Framework Bean configuration XML file(s))
 - Provides single resource retrieval and finding multiple resource results through APIs.
 - Caching service in ```ResourceServiceBroker``` level.
 By default, for the same service invocation, it caches the response output for 1 minute in EhCache.
-It can be easily configurable and customizable.
+It is easily configurable and customizable.
 - ```ResourceServiceBroker``` can be used in both SITE and CMS applications.
 - HTTP invocations are done by using ```RestTemplate``` of Spring Framework.
 - TODO: Provide OAuth2-based RestTemplate as a default option with easy configurability.